e-orlov/neardup/README.md

             -verbose                    display progress information
             -help                       display this message and terminate the program

-Example: Find duplicates from text files in directory 'docs' and save report in 'duplicates.log'
+**Example**: Find duplicates from text files in directory 'docs' and save report in 'duplicates.log'

     `java com.softcorporation.neardup.DuplicatesFinder -start docs -report duplicates.log`

 Check the classpath if you cannot get a similar output (see example of the classpath setting in the run.bat file).
 The classpath should have all jar files listed above.
 You also need to make sure the software has rights to write to local directory, where it will save the report and (more importantly) the database in directory ./db.
 The database is created automatically and with every next run the software uses the existing database and compares new documents with the documents processed in previous run and stored in the database.
 You can simply delete whole directory ./db to start the comparison process all over again.